marcm07/Golf-swing-sequencing/README.md

 The images have already been already been read into numpy arrays with their target classes.

-The rest of the project resources and thesis can be found at the following link: https://sites.google.com/a/rucis.co.za/cs/research/g18m6731
+The rest of the project resources and thesis can be found at the following link: https://sites.google.com/a/rucis.co.za/cs/research/g18m6731 and on Kaggle: https://www.kaggle.com/marcmarais

 ## Running the Program
 1. The input numpy files need to be downlaoded from the follwing google drive link: https://drive.google.com/file/d/1jRDOn1CNuY7JQOTcmbo_xnto5-UgZ0Bb/view?usp=sharing